Manufacture of wooden houses

 Old wooden houses, real books of building history

-In addition to history and ancestors, the past also means old houses, built with almost forgotten techniques and materials, which say a lot about us, about who we were.
-It is sad that we are breaking links with this past by demolishing or letting houses of inestimable value to our collective memory be lost.
-We are cynically cutting our roots, forgetting that without roots any plant, however big and strong, dies.
-I rejoice when I go to areas where there are still old houses built of rectangular wooden beams and I see one such house being displaced for protection.
-I also appreciate the initiative to salvage wood when the house can no longer be saved because wood salvaged from old houses has a special beauty and energy.
+As well as history and ancestors, the past also means old houses, built with almost forgotten techniques and materials, which say a lot about us, about who we were.
+It is sad that we are severing our links with this past by demolishing or allowing to be lost houses of inestimable value to our collective memory.
+We blithely cut our roots, forgetting that without roots, any plant, no matter how big and strong, dies.
+I rejoice when I go to areas where there are still old houses built of rectangular wooden beams and see that one such house is being displaced for protection.
+I also appreciate the initiative to salvage the wood when the house can no longer be saved because the wood salvaged from old houses has a special beauty and energy.

-I'm writing now from the Dornel Country, an area where old and new wooden houses coexist, where you can see courtyards where the old wooden barn is much more beautiful than the newly renovated masonry house, but also where they build with wood recovered from an old house on the ground floor or the stone or concrete foundation.
-They are so beautiful these beams and enrich the look of the house so much, if you have the opportunity, don't miss this wood.
+I am now writing from the Dornish Country, an area where old and new wooden houses coexist, where you see courtyards where the old wooden barn is much more beautiful than the newly renovated masonry house, but also where they build with wood salvaged from an old house on the ground floor or the stone or concrete foundation.
+So beautiful are these beams and they enrich the look of the house so much that if you have the opportunity, don't waste this wood.
 In the US or Canada, reclaimed wood from old houses is considered more valuable than new.
-In the past, only wood from 80-100 year old trees was used for construction.
-At this age trees have the best characteristics to be used for building houses.
+In the past, only wood from trees 80-100 years old was used for construction.
+At this age, trees have the best characteristics to be used to build houses.

 wood recovered from old houses